vadimcoder/dictionary/README.md

 2. fix a bug with "to nod" appearing at the top
 3. make the Play buttons wider
 4. add timer
+5. scroll to last learned word in All tab